AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 The refactored version of the code can be found in [this file](refactored_functions/simulated_annealing.py).
 Lizard now rates the complexity as 10 and manual analysis gives a complexity of 10 (9+2-1).
 This corresponds to a complexity reduction of ~33%.

+### <a id="hsv_rgb_conversion"></a>Simulated Annealing ([file](refactored_functions/rgb_hsv_conversion.py))

+This function was refactored according to the refactoring plan detailed above.
+The CCN decresed from 17 to 8 according to Lizard.
+This is a reduction of the CCN of ~52%.
+The NLOC decreased from 62 to 50.
+This could probably be further improved by using list comprehensions.
+The essence of the refactoring was the usage of an indexable list instead of a large if-statement.

 ## Coverage

 ### Tools